underlay/specs/HTTP_API.md

 Representing a package subject is challenging because RDF blank nodes are anonymous by design.
 Package servers solve this by leveraging the [Universal Dataset Normalization Algorithm](https://json-ld.github.io/normalization/spec/) (URDNA2015) published by the [W3C Credentials Community Group](https://www.w3.org/community/credentials/), which serializes an abstract RDF dataset to a normalized N-Quads representation.
 The normalized result is canonical in the sense that any two isomorphic datasets will map to exactly the same representation.
 Part of the algorithm involves assigning canonical labels to every blank node in the dataset, so package servers use this canonical blank node label as fragment identifiers in a `Link` header with `rel="self"` to unambiguously represent packages.
 In most cases, the link target will be `<#c14n0>`, since the package subject will typically be the only blank node in the dataset.

 ## Headers

+This section describes the request and response headers expected of package servers.

 ### `Link`